 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (903)845-2293.

 - What are the Hospital hours?

 Our hospital is open Monday to Friday from 7:30 am to 5:00 pm.
+Thursday we are open until 6 pm for your convenience.
 The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?

 Yes and No. Patients are seen by appointment first, but walk-ins are worked in between appointments on a first come first serve basis.